pratikchhya/Visualizing-Doubles/README.md

 ## Data Table

-The data table section (data.html) shows the entire data set when loaded.
+The data table section (data.html) shows the entire brewery dataset.
 The records are filterable by 4 fields:

  - Brewery Names
  - State
  - Beer Style
  - Brewery Ratings

-Datatable is being displayed by calling a .js file with json entries for each record which was created by running a simple csv to json conversion.
+Datatable is being displayed by calling a .js file with json entries for each record which was created by running a simple csv to json conversion using python.

 ```python
 import csv